ty01khan/Computer-Networks-Lab/README.md

-# @author - Talha Yaseen
+# Author: Talha Yaseen
-# Computer-Networks-Lab
+# Computer Networks Lab

-This repository contains Computer Networks lab codes, its explanations, and reports.
+This repository contains Computer Networks lab codes, their berif explanations, and their report.